OUR PURPOSE

 Melissa Smith

-Melissa is a co-chair and spokesperson for Bike Waikato.
+Melissa is a co-chair and treasurer for Bike Waikato.
 They have commuted by bicycle since they were a student, enjoying the independence, health benefits, and affordability offered by that mode.
 They became involved in cycling advocacy after moving back to Kirikiriroa Hamilton following their undergraduate studies.

 Melissa is passionate about using evidence-based policy to improve communities and livelihoods.
 They split their time between working as a public servant and studying Environmental Planning at the University of Waikato, where they research how to make cycling safer and more attractive.
 In their own time, Melissa enjoys bike-packing, creative writing, and learning foreign languages.

-Our Achievements
+Our ACHIEVEMENTS

 How we are run